Version-Project/kenken-solver-generator/README.md

 # KenKen Solver & Generator

-The goal of this project is to create efficients solver and generator.
+The goal of this project is to create efficients solver and generator for the logical game KenKen.

 ## Compilation